Kong/kong-dist-cloudformation/README.md

 ### Parameters

-Recommended usage: use this cloud formation as basis for your own, adjust the variables and template to better suite your needs.
+<B>Recommended usage: use this cloud formation as basis for your own, adjust the variables and template to better suite your needs.</B>

 | Parameter                   | Default      | Description                                                                          |
 | --------------------------: | ------------ | ------------------------------------------------------------------------------------ |